ivyldewitt/gc-go-projects/02_programming_fundamentals/README.md

 byte        alias for uint8
 rune        alias for int32

 ```

 We also have implementation specific sizes.
 For example, ```int``` and ```uint``` can store either 32 or 64 bits.
 And the compiled will determined whether it'll be 32 or 64 - mechanical sympathy.

-All numberic types are distinct except for bytes and runes.
+All numeric types are distinct except for bytes and runes.

 * ```byte``` - alias for uint8 (byte is 8 bits)
 * ```rune``` - alias for int32 (32 0s and 1s - runes are characters.
 Go uses the UTF-8 coding scheme, and runes are representations of that.)

-##### Runtime
+#### Runtime

 Runtime packages has GOARCH, GOOS.

 >"Package runtime contains operations that interact with Go's runtime system, such as functions to control goroutines.
-It also includes the low-level type information used by the reflect package; see reflect's documentation for the programmable interface to the run-time type system."
+It also includes the low-level type information used by the reflect package; see documentation for the programmable interface to the run-time type system."

 ```go

 package main

 import (